Set-Point Theory and Body Mass

 Set-Point Theory

 The set-point theory explains many of the challenges in achieving weight loss.
-According to set-point theory, adult body mass tends to remain in an equilibrium range due to a complex regulatory system that involves appetite mechanisms, the amount of physical activity we do, and cellular metabolism.
+According to set-point theory, adult body mass tends to remain within an equilibrium range due to a complex regulatory system involving appetite mechanisms, physical activity, and cellular metabolism.
 In this set-point range, obesity protects itself.

 However, there is some evidence that the set point is not set in stone.
-A good challenge to set-point theory is that it fails to explain why we have seen an exponential increase in obesity rates in many countries since the 1980s.
+A good challenge to set-point theory is that it fails to explain why obesity rates have increased exponentially in many countries since the 1980s.
 This shows us that the equilibrium body weight around which we gravitate can be changed by our environment.

-Alternately, the “settling-point” theory has been proposed, in which the role of outside influences such as environment and socio-economic factors on energy intake and physical activity and the consequent development of obesity is recognized.
+Alternatively, the “settling-point” theory has been proposed, in which the role of outside influences, such as environment and socio-economic factors, on energy intake and physical activity, and the consequent development of obesity, is recognized.

 So what is the answer?